 I went to the Customer Service desk at Meijers (a Michigan superstore) to return some bad lettuce for my mother.
 You know how sometimes it's the idea more than the money?
 I went along with my dad so he wouldn't have to walk so far, he's 86 and has some arthritis.
 The Customer Service clerk was a … [Read more...] about In the Produce Dept with Dad: Conversations with Strangers

-I purchased a package of lobster tails and the clerk commented: "Lobster tails, huh, I thought about getting me some."
+Lobster tails were on sale for Valentine's Day, so I bought a package.
+As she swiped them, the grocery clerk commented: "Lobster tails, huh, I thought about getting me some."
 "But you didn't?"
-"We're having Cornish Game Hen."
-"It's been ages since I had Cornish Game Hen," I replied, silently adding "because I don't like eating from those little … [Read more...] about Grocery Shopping for Valentine’s Day
+"We're having Cornish Game Hen instead."
+"It's been ages since I had Cornish Game Hen," I replied, silently … [Read more...] about A Conversation at the Checkout Counter

 The plane is a turboprop with a body so narrow that one side of the aisle has single seats.
 Unfortunately, I'm on the other side, with a seat mate.
 He smiled jerkily as he came down the aisle, and I wondered: stroke?
 MS?
 Now seated he makes erratic hand movements, but otherwise is still.
 He leans … [Read more...] about Strangers on a Plane: Divulging a Secret